jorgemf/kaggle_redefining_cancer_treatment/README.md

 The classic methods for text classification are based on [bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model) and [n-grams](https://en.wikipedia.org/wiki/N-gram).
 In both cases, sets of words are extracted from the text and are used to train a simple classifier, as it could be [xgboost](https://en.wikipedia.org/wiki/Xgboost) which it is very popular in kaggle competitions.

-There are variants of the previous algorithms, for example the [term frequency–inverse document frequency](https://en.wikipedia.org/wiki/Tf–idf), also knows as TF–idf, tries to discover which words are more important per each type of document.
+There are variants of the previous algorithms, for example the [term frequency–inverse document frequency](https://en.wikipedia.org/wiki/Tf–idf), also known as TF–idf, tries to discover which words are more important per each type of document.

 ### Word2Vector